tibbben/indigenous-cartography/syllabus.md

 #### *Week 10 (Mar.
 28 - Apr.
 1): Contemporary Indigenous Cartography*  \[ TURN IN ASSIGNMENT \#3 \]

 > Explore contemporary Indigenous use of maps and GIS in the contexts of North American Tribes and Indigenous groups in Latin America, Africa, and South East Asia.
+During this week time will be reserved for student presentations.

 -  Tribal use of GIS
 -  Indigenous cartography
+-  Student presentations

 > Required Reading: